schardev/nextjs-contentlayer-blog/README.md

 ## Theme

-Currently, the template offers two theme variations: **Slate** and **Stone**.
-But don't worry, you have the freedom to create own theme by customising and tweaking `config.css`.
+The template comes with a default theme based on **Stone** color palette from Tailwind CSS.
+But don't worry, you have the freedom to create your own theme by customising and tweaking `config.css`.

 ## Getting Started